 - Any legal advice and/or opinion which supports the claim may be attached as an annexure and should be referred to in the submission (a legal opinion is not necessary to make a claim).

 - Ensure that submissions do not contain emotional words or language derogatory or defamatory of the respondent.

 The overall submission should be concise, clearly written and set out the applicant's arguments and reasons.
 Remember the submission should always link back to any agreement/documentation, photos, technical/legal reports which support the applicant's entitlement as set out in the payment claim.

 Our application form walks you through these questions and issues.
 The form should be completed with as much detail as possible.

-The adjudication application may be made to Adjudicate Today either:
+The adjudication application may be made to Adjudicate Today requesting:

-- requesting Adjudicate Today facilitate with the respondent an agreement to the appointment of a preferred adjudicator.
+- that Adjudicate Today facilitate with the respondent an agreement to the appointment of a preferred adjudicator.

 How is an adjudication application served?

 Both Adjudicate Today and the respondent should be served with identical adjudication applications, if possible, on the same day.